bthemad/ios/README.md

 # Repository for iOS development study
-- objc_prog — excercises from "Objective-C Programming" by Big Nerd Ranch
+- objc-prog — excercises from "Objective-C Programming" by Big Nerd Ranch
-- ios_prog — excercises from "iOS Programming" by Big Nerd Ranch
+- ios-prog — excercises from "iOS Programming" by Big Nerd Ranch
+- cs193p - Stanford course on iOS programming